kimrojas/Computational-Material-Science/QE/Bandstructure-processing/Bandstructure_calculation.md

 ### Plotting

+14. Get the mos2.bands.dat.
+This is the file you need to plot.
-14. Use the sample code **bands.ipynb** (see plotting folder).
+15. Use the sample code **bands.ipynb** (see plotting folder).
 Edit the code to appropriately suit your own calculation.

 ***NOTE:***
 Make sure to change the values needed, like the Fermi Energy, based on your own calculation.